 Lime doesn’t always get the attention that it deserves.
 Lime cakes, especially, are often made using artificial lime flavor and loads of food coloring.
 This Lime Bundt Cake, however, features pure lime in all of its glory.

 The secret ingredient in this recipe?
 Limes.
 Pure, unadulterated limes.
-We know it may be tempting to buy the bottled stuff, but trust us - the difference in flavor is unreal.
+We know it may be tempting to buy the bottled stuff but trust us - the difference in flavor is unreal.
 We do like to use a touch of lime extract just to give it a little extra boost, but for the most part, this is made with all real fruit.
 You can use key limes for a fantastic key lime bundt cake or just regular limes for a fantastic lime cake.

 This recipe can also be easily made with other citrus flavors, such as lemon, key lime, orange or even grapefruit!
 Serve it up with a dollop of freshly whipped cream and along with some homemade strawberry sauce or fresh strawberry sauce and you will be in citrus heaven.

 Ingredients in Lime Cake Recipe